Why the speech by Kansas City Chiefs kicker was embraced at Benedictine College's commencement

 Butker's 20-minute speech hit several cultural flashpoints.

-Butker, a conservative Catholic himself, spoke against Pride month, abortion and President Joe Biden's handling of the pandemic.
+Butker, a conservative Catholic himself, dismissed Pride month as consisting of the “deadly sin sort of pride" while denouncing abortion and President Joe Biden's handling of the pandemic.
 He said women are told “diabolical lies” about career ambition when “one of the most important titles of all” is that of homemaker.
 He said this is not time for “the church of nice” and in particular blasted Catholics who support abortion rights and “dangerous gender ideologies.”

 Benedictine College is a Catholic college in Atchison, Kansas, that traces its roots to 1858.
 It is located about 60 miles north of Kansas City., and has an enrollment of about 2,200.